 An analyst has crime counts for hexagon grid cells overlaying her city.
 In order to create a crime rate, she uses the Enrich Layer tool to obtain the number of people living within each hexagon.

 The Data Browser dialog box displays all the variables available with the Enrich Layer tool and can be opened by clicking the Select Variables button.
+Some countries have extra drop-down options for sorting the data in the Data Browser.
 Data availability depends on the location of your features.

 You can create a favorites list for the variables you use most often.
 Clicking the star next to a variable name adds it to the favorites list.
 Access your favorites by clicking Show Favorite Variables on the menu page of the Data Browser dialog box.

 Ultimately, the Enrich Layer tool retrieves data for area features.
 If your input is points or lines, specify the areas to associate with each feature.
 For point features, for example, you could specify a Drive Time of 15 Minutes or a Drive Distance of 5 Miles.
 This creates an area around each point constructed using the underlying road network.
 The data that is retrieved is based on these travel-time or travel-distance area features.
 You can create straight-line buffers around either line or point features using the Line Distance option for the Define areas to enrich parameter.
 Again, the data retrieved is for the buffer areas.